How to Catch a Porcupine with a Live Trap

 Clock

 Any non-target animals should be released immediately.
-Once you have captured a porcupine in your live trap, check your local authorities to make sure you are correctly relocating the animal.
+Once you have captured a porcupine in your live trap, check with your local authorities to ensure you correctly relocate the animal.
 Approach the trap slowly and use a gentle voice.
 Place a towel over the cage to avoid frightening the porcupine.
-It is important to protect yourself with padded clothing and gloves to prevent being injured from a porcupine.
+Protecting yourself with padded clothing and gloves is important to prevent being injured by a porcupine.
 Once you have relocated far enough, carefully open the trap and release the animal.
 You can read more about releasing an animal from a live trap here.

 Prevention

-After using your live trap, you want to make sure that wild animals do not invade your property again.
+After using your live trap, you want to ensure that wild animals do not invade your property again.
 You can take some preventative measures to keep your area porcupine-free.

 Sanitation